Accessibility, planar graphs, and quasi-isometries: The one-ended case

 \begin{lemma} If $\Gamma$ contains a bi-infinite face path $f$, then $\dHaus[\Gamma](f, \Gamma) = \infty$. \end{lemma}

 \begin{proof} Assume there is an infinite face $f$.
-Take a vertex $x$, and apply Lemma~\ref{lem:disjoint-paths-one-end} to obtain three quasi-geodesic rays $\alpha_1, \alpha_2, \alpha_3 : [0,\infty) \to \Gamma$ which are based at $x$, and which pairwise diverge.
-Two of these rays, say $\alpha_1$, $\alpha_2$, will together form a Jordan curve (if we include the point at infinity) which separates $\alpha_3$ from the infinite face $ f $.
-Any path from $\alpha_3$ to $ f $ must cross through $\alpha_1$ and $\alpha_2$.
+Apply Lemma~\ref{lem:disjoint-paths-one-end} to obtain three quasi-geodesic rays $\alpha_1, \alpha_2, \alpha_3 : [0,\infty) \to \Gamma$ based at a common vertex which pairwise diverge.
+Two of these rays, say $\alpha_1$, $\alpha_2$, will together form a Jordan curve (if we include the point at infinity) which separates some tail of $\alpha_3$ from the infinite face $ f $.
+Any path from this tail of $\alpha_3$ to $ f $ must cross through $\alpha_1$ and $\alpha_2$.
 Since $\alpha_3$ diverges from these two rays, it also diverges from $f$.
-See Figure~\ref{fig:diverge-from-face} for a cartoon.
+See Figure~\ref{fig:diverge-from-face} for a cartoon. \end{proof}